elof/popular/_data/jeanne/2020-08-25-best-art-crafts-supplies.md

 3. **Storage Bins**: I use these  [Interlocking bin Customizable Multi-Purpose Storage ](https://amzn.to/31AhIRI)to separate all the art stuff in her little art cart that’s in her room.
 I like that they interlock and you can rearrange them in different configurations.
 4. **Paper Storage**: These [SimpleHouseware Magazine File Holder Organizer Box ](https://amzn.to/2Qu82C7) are good for storing the millions of different types of paper we have. [](https://amzn.to/2Qu82C7)

 If you got this far, I hope this was helpful to you.
-Check back here to folow my journey in making art with my litlte human.
+Check back here to folow my journey in making art with my little human.
 Catch you later, BYE!